blankart/rxstore-observer/readme.md

 import { Observer, ofType } from 'rxstore-observer' import { mapTo } from 'rxjs/operators'
 import store from './store'
-import { Store, Action } from './types' import { Observable } from 'rxjs'
+import { Store, Action, IAmListeningAction, BroadcastMessageAction, ListenToMeAction } from './types' import { Observable, Subject } from 'rxjs'
 /**
  * To enable this feature, make sure to set `experimentalDecorators` to
  * true inside your jsconfig or tsconfig file.